alexilyenko/alexilyenko.github.io/_posts/2017-09-10-androidtv-automated-tests.markdown

 ## Strategies for finding elements in Android TV app
 ### Finding element in the column
 We'll start from the easiest approach - finding element in column.
-Columns in Android TV app are usually represented by menus of different kinds.
+Columns in Android TV apps are usually represented by menus of different kinds.

 {% include figure image_path="/assets/images/column.gif" alt="Finding element in column in Android TV" caption="Finding element in column" %}

 While searching for element in the column we should keep in mind couple of things:
-1. We can move either **up** or **down** only
+1. We can move either up or down only
-2. Element can be already focused
+2. Element may be already focused
-3. Element can be located either above or below currently focused element
+3. Element might be located either above or below currently focused element
 4. We need to determine if the end of the column is reached
 5. Element might not be in the column at all